cmput402-w19/project-saragholami/README.md

 3. Clone this repository on your local machine
 4. Download the [travistorrent_8_2_2017.csv.gz](https://travistorrent.testroots.org/page_access/) and extract it in the directory of this project.
 5. Open the terminal in the directory of this project
 6. Run the following command to refined dataset.
-The refining Jupyter notebook files are corresponding to this command.
+The [Refining](https://github.com/cmput402-w19/project-saragholami/blob/master/Refining.ipynb) Jupyter notebook files are corresponding to this command.
     ```
     Python3 refining.py
     ```
 7. Run the following command to get the results reported in the documentation.
 You can also check figs folder to see the plots.
-The distribution, language and threshold Jupyter notebook files are corresponding to this command.
+The [Distribution](https://github.com/cmput402-w19/project-saragholami/blob/master/Distribution.ipynb), [Language](https://github.com/cmput402-w19/project-saragholami/blob/master/language.ipynb) and [Thresholding](https://github.com/cmput402-w19/project-saragholami/blob/master/Thresholding.ipynb) Jupyter notebook files are corresponding to this command.
     ```
     Python3 main.py
     ```